demetreeus/tech-test-netcore/SOLUTION.md

 ### Task 3
 * Seemed too easy to change the label in 2 view files, went with data annotation in the form models.
 To avoid repeating I also tried to add to the entity, it didn't work at first, decided to move on with other tasks.

+### Task 4
+* Decided to go with a simple js approach, which saves us server resources.
+Note to myself to get familiar with the SSR candies though.